As a busy freelancer, going from job to job, it can be difficult to maintain ongoing client relations once the job is over.

 The general rule of thumb is to use the personal touch to make our clients feel a bit special.
 But I think we need to be careful how we do this

 It was my birthday recently, amongst the lovely well wishes from my friends and family.
-I also had numerous birthday greetings and offers from companies who I have bought things off in recent years.
+I also had numerous birthday greetings and offers from companies from which I have bought things in recent years.
 And I really didn’t like it.

 Maybe it’s just me but not only do I know that they aren’t really wishing me a happy birthday I also resent them for using my special day to try and sell me something.
 And then I felt bad.

-Especially if they were a small business, because I understand how much time and effort it takes to write and design the email and to set up the email automations.
+Especially if they were a small business because I understand how much time and effort it takes to write and design the email and to set up the email automation.

 So yes, use the personal touch – but use it to the benefit of them, not you.

 One way to remind your clients that you still exist whilst benefitting them is to support their work and business.
 Show them a bit of love on social media by liking, re-sharing or commenting on their post.
 Or providing a word-of-mouth recommendation.
 Just make sure they know to mention your name to your client.